 This example would create a directory junction named Win10 that linked to the directory C:\Windows.

 mklink /D C:\User\Ben\Desktop\Downloads C:\User\Ben\Downloads

-Creates a symbolic link on my Desktop to link to my Downloads directory.
-But unlike a shortcut I can right-click on the generated icon to view the target’s properties and even apply folder attributes.
+It creates a symbolic link on my Desktop to link to my Downloads directory.
+But unlike a shortcut, I can right-click on the generated icon to view the target’s properties and even apply folder attributes.

-Below is a screen capture of the 4 different types of links in use on Windows.
+Below is a screen capture of the four different types of links in use on Windows.